goauthentik/authentik/website/blog/2023-05-04-i-gambled-against-react-and-lost/item.md

 ![image3.png](image3.png)

-To get a sense of Lit’s popularity, in comparison, I had to narrow my research to JavaScript developers.
+To get a sense of Lit’s popularity, in comparison, I had to narrow my search to JavaScript developers.
 Among JS developers, according to the [2022 State of JavaScript survey](https://stackdiary.com/front-end-frameworks/), Lit is used by only 6%.

 ![image1.png](image1.png)